State elections officials struggle with paper shortages, harassment, insider threats

 Inside the meeting, however, election officials focused more time on the potential for insider threats within their offices than the risks from the outside.

-“We spent 2017, 2018, and 2019 preparing for the Russians and the Chinese,” he said.
+“We spent 2017, 2018, and 2019 preparing for the Russians and the Chinese,” Choate said.
 “We were more focused on the international threat.
-Turns out, we had some work to do on the insider” threats.
+Turns out, we had some work to do on the insider” threats.”

 Following the incident, Colorado’s legislature passed two bills containing four provisions designed to target potential insider threats, including the creation of new criminal penalties for tampering with or gaining unauthorized access to voting equipment and knowingly sharing passwords related to a voting system.